painch-i/fast-wishes/documentation/README.md

 - **Wish Sheet** is a unified bottom sheet/drawer used to add or edit a wish.
 It captures title, price with currency, a single merchant link field with paste button and inline domain/title preview, personal comment and priority chips.
 The currency defaults to `guessUserCurrency()` which reads the profile, prior wishes or browser locale via `country-to-currency` and falls back to USD.
 The currency dropdown portals to `document.body` with a high `z-index` and prevents `mousedown` blur so options remain tappable.
 When a wish is saved the user's `user_id` is attached and the sheet closes with a single success toast.
 All copy is sourced from the i18n bundles.
 See `wish-sheet.md` for details.
 - **Public wishlist** at `/l/{slug}` uses `PublicWishCard` to render each wish with a 56px image or emoji avatar on the left, text details with price beneath and an inline reserve button.
 See `public-wishlist-page.md` for specifics.
+- **Baby wishlist demo** at `/en/demo/baby-wishlist` is a static, login-free showcase aimed at parents-to-be campaigns.
+It uses curated `PublicWishCard` entries with Unsplash imagery, English copy, and a hero banner for clean marketing screenshots.
+See `demo-baby-wishlist.md` for layout and usage notes.

 ## Notifications
 - Built-in Refine snackbars are disabled so only our custom toasts appear.